 Ilex Crenata Green Hedge native to East Asia is commonly known as Holly Japanese Green Hedge or Box Leaved Holly.
-It does not have the typical prickly leaf that we expect from a holly plant and is a true alternative to Box.
-It is a smaller type of Holly with glossy dark green small crenate edged leaves making it perfect to use for a neat dense dwarf hedge but is versatile enough that it can be grown into a hedge up to 1.5m.
+It does not have the typical prickly leaf that we expect from a holly plant and is a true alternative to Box hedging, avoiding the risk of suffering from box blight.
+It is a smaller type of Holly hedge, with glossy dark green small crenate edged leaves making it perfect to use for a neat dense dwarf hedge but is versatile enough that it can be grown into a hedge up to 1.5m.

 Holly Japanese is a slow growing evergreen that produces small delicate white flowers in late May to June followed by small black fruits in autumn but like all hollies this fruit will only be produced by the females.
 The compact nature of this hardy evergreen means it is perfect for topiary therefore being a popular plant with Bonsai enthusiasts.
 It can be trained and pruned into many shapes including Cloud pruning which is a Japanese method of training trees called ‘Niwaki’.